GR

 Learn more →Impact

-Later this year I’ll be back in Syria to deliver a one-day workshop series titled Restoring Hope and Resilience: Supporting Individual and Collective Recovery.
-Together with experienced clinical psychologists and crisis counsellors, we’ll be delivering workshops in Damascus and Homs.
-The sessions are designed to strengthen local capacity for trauma recovery and resilience by bringing together Syrian psychologists, students, and community leaders.
+In November 2025, I returned to Syria for the fourth time to deliver a one-day workshop series titled 'Restoring Hope and Resilience: Supporting Individual and Collective Recovery'.
+Together with experienced clinical psychologists and crisis counsellors, we delivered workshops in Damascus and Homs.
+The sessions were designed to strengthen local capacity for trauma recovery and resilience by bringing together Syrian psychologists, students, and community leaders and sharing practical knowledge.
+Both sessions went exceptionally well, thanks to the expertise of the facilitators and the enthusiasm of the participants.

 I fund most of these projects myself.
 However, if you're in a position to contribute - even in a small way - please reach out.